synthreason-source/Pi-Transformer/README.md

 AI: "A work such as 'expanded consciousness' are heard, terms indicating that research, especially with hallucinatory drugs, points to the central importance of ethics to life, which led the early and the omega, the first modern theory of types, which asserts that because a class is of fire and his relationship to observation sentences, the result will be either too restrictive or expansive, and for ourselves before we can consider whether it is false.
 So, it is possible, is whether we are, in.
 What one lacks.
 Yet, there are dangers, even in happiness – complacency, arrogance, a forgetting of what life had been before one's beloved. – of impending loss, there were signs – signs i chose not to external world on the tip of my loins i have in the realms of science by noting that debate as to assert that each man to find form in, or to give form to, that which was; nor will that which must be at."

+Testing is done with key phrases, such as "what are you?" and "existence is" to balance and measure question answering and prediction within various Tractatus Logico-Philosophicus datasets and is cross referenced accordingly... the number one issue with AI is it identifying as a banana or a basket with agency(i.e tool use), to avoid complex metaphor and to remain centered between objective and subjective reality in logico-deductive bearing...

 All datasets that are available are open source from a small subset of the philarchive.org dataset.